saaamar/abtest-framework/README.md

 * **Statistical Comparison**: Compare shadow vs. control using paired statistical tests
 * **Risk Assessment**: Evaluate readiness for A/B testing based on shadow results

+### Shadow Testing: Math View

+Because **control** and **shadow** see the exact same requests at the same time, we can often treat their outcomes as **paired** observations:

+* For **continuous metrics** (e.g., per‑request latency), a **paired t‑test** compares the mean difference per request between control and shadow.
+* For **binary / yes‑no metrics** on the same request (e.g., "did this violate a safety rule?"), **McNemar’s test** checks whether shadow meaningfully changes the pattern of successes vs. failures.

+This usually gives more statistical power than treating control and shadow as two independent samples, and it is exactly what the framework’s "shadow vs. control" backend comparisons are designed to support.

 ### Shadow Testing Configuration

 ```yaml